The Liberties, Dublin: Culture

 The Liberties holds a range of cultural centres, and forms part of the wider Dublin 8 area, home to five of Ireland's top visitor attractions, with the Guinness Storehouse alone accounting for 1.2 million annual visits.

 Thomas Street is home to the country's largest art college, the National College of Art and Design (NCAD).
 The college, which was founded in 1746 as a private drawing school, is now a constituent college of University College Dublin, and NCAD degrees and awards are validated by UCD.

 The Liberties is home to several art galleries, including that at NCAD, along with private sector projects such as Basic Space, Pallas Projects, Cross Gallery, and the Jam Art Factory.
 Nearby is the Irish Museum of Modern Art in the Royal Hospital Kilmainham.

+The Irish language youth radio station, Raidió Rí-Rá, broadcasts from a studio at Fumbally Exchange, in the Liberties and the visual arts organisation, MART, has studios on Malpas Street.